 • The Department of Education continues to recommend that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
 It should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born.

-The following presentation outlines the Sex Education programme that will be taught to single age group groups (and in some cases single sex groups).
+The following presentation outlines the Sex Education programme that will be taught to single age group groups (and in some cases single sex groups) from Monday 3rd July 2023.